 All students must adhere to published deadlines.
 For incoming freshman and transfers: if you submit your financial aid application materials on time, you will receive a financial aid notification in your admission packet.
 For returning students: if you completed your file on time, you will be notified early summer that you can view your financial aid award via Net Partner.
 Your financial aid award may be delayed if you fail to complete your financial aid application by required deadlines.
 Returning students completing their financial aid files after January 15 will be subject to penalty assessments.

 Each year students must re-apply for financial aid.
 Changes to the cost of attendance as well as changes in your family's financial circumstances can affect your eligibility each year.
 Whenever possible, CMC strives to maintain student award levels from year to year while working within federal, state, and institutional policies and regulations.

 Work-study allows students with financial need an opportunity to make money for educational expenses through part-time work.
 Students with work-study are eligible to work on- or off-campus, up to 20 hours per week when school is in session, and earn up to the total amount of their work-study award.
 Work-study can only be earned at jobs that are designated work-study jobs.
 You can learn more about work-study at the work-study section of our website.

 Net Partner allows you to view and accept financial aid awards, track documents required to complete your financial aid file, read messages from the financial aid staff, and track Federal student loans.
-Some of the major changes to the financial aid application process include:
+Some of the major functions of Net Partner include:

-- You will accept or decline awards using Net Partner.
+- You can accept or decline awards using Net Partner.

-- You can now view an up-to-date list of the documents the FAO has received and those you are missing.
+- You can view an up-to-date list of the documents the OFA has received and those you are missing.